-Hi, I’m Syama Meagher, CEO of Scaling Retail, and I’m so excited to talk to you small brand owners about the importance or not importance of participating in Black Friday.
-Now Black Friday is one of those big, epic retail days that’s subsequently followed by Cyber Monday.
-Now, what’s so great about Cyber Monday and Black Friday is it gives you an opportunity to liquidate product and put things on sale that you have a lot of inventory on.
-So it’s important to take a look.
+Black Friday is one of those big, epic retail days that’s followed by Cyber Monday.
+Cyber Monday and Black Friday give you an opportunity to liquidate product, and put things on sale that you have a lot of inventory on.
 What could you put on sale?
-What do you need to sell through?
-Think of this as an amazing opportunity to move through product.
+What do you need to sell?
+Think of this as an amazing opportunity to move product.

 Now lastly, you do not need to participate in Black Friday as a small business.
-And the reason why I say this is really, truly, you have a very special relationship with your customer.
-You can have dialog and communicate with them 365 days a year.
-Maybe you’re a small enough brand that they’re not expecting you to go on sale every Fourth of July or, you know, every Thanksgiving period.
 You have the opportunity to break sales strategically and mark down and drive your business when you need it.
-So don’t feel like you necessarily need to fall in alignment because every other company out there is doing something for Black Friday.
+Don’t feel like you necessarily need to fall in alignment because every other company out there is doing something for Black Friday.

-Alright guys, I hope you get a lot of great ideas from this.
-You know, some other tips and tools can be found in the holiday sales planning guide.
-Head over to scalingretail.com to make sure you get yourself a copy.
-I go over things like how you’re going to be able to plan your products a year out in advance so you can take advantage of better markdowns.
-Ideas like product bundling, you know, taking best selling products, putting them together, putting them at a special price and other great digital indirect marketing strategies specifically for the holiday season.
-Feel free to leave a comment below, shoot me an email if you have any questions.
-You can find me at firstname.lastname@example.org, and then come on over and find me on Instagram, Facebook or Twitter.
-I am where you are.
-Thanks, bye.
+I hope you get a lot of great ideas from this.
+Some other tips and tools can be found in the holiday sales planning guide, at scalingretail.com.
+I cover things like how you’re going to be able to plan your products a year out in advance, so you can take advantage of better markdowns.
+Ideas like product bundling are explained, taking best-selling products, putting them together, and putting them at a special price.